-The project applies the simplified baseline methodology for selected small-scale CDM project activity AMS-III.D version 14 - "Methane recovery in animal manure management systems".
+The project applies the simplified baseline methodology for selected small-scale CDM project activity AMS-III.D (version 14) - "Methane recovery in animal manure management systems".

-The project meets the applicability criteria of AMS-III.D version 14 as it is demonstrated that:
+The project meets the applicability criteria of AMS-III.D (version 14) as it is demonstrated that:

-- The project activity recovers methane generated in the treatment of swine manure by installing methane recovery and combustion systems.
-The environmental legislation of Brazil does not permit discharge of effluent from swine farms to the water bodies.
-The usual practice is to use the anaerobic open lagoon with methane emissions escaping to the atmosphere; - The livestock population in the 7 farms is managed under confined conditions.
+- The project recovers methane generated from the treatment of swine manure by installing methane recovery and combustion systems.
+The environment legislation of Brazil does not permit discharge of effluent from swine farms to the water bodies.
+The usual practice is to use the anaerobic open lagoon with methane emissions escaping to the atmosphere; - The livestock population in the 16 farms is managed under confined conditions.
 This was verified through reviewing the environment impact assessment /11/; - Manure or effluents generated after treatment in the anaerobic bio-digesters is not discharged into natural water resources.
-This was verified through reviewing the, applicable environment legislation /21/ and the environment impact assessment /11/; - The annual average temperature of baseline site (São Paulo State) is 23 25 °C and hence higher than the methodology stipulated temperature of 5°C. This was verified through information available on Embrapa web site /14/; - The retention time of waste in the anaerobic open lagoons has been demonstrated to be greater than 1 month, as verified through environmental impact assessment /11/.
-The depth of the open lagoons is greater than 1 meter, as verified through the site visit at the Sitio São Benedito swine farm and pictures provided by the project participant for the remaining sites /29/; - No methane recovery and destruction by flaring, combustion or gainful use takes place in the baseline scenario as verified by pictures provided by the project participant for all farms /29/; - The project involves facilities to burn (flaring) all biogas generated by the digester; - The estimated emissions reductions of 45 146 tCO2e are lower than the limit 60 kt CO2 equivalent /3/; - The project involves the use of treated effluent for irrigation in farms and application of stabilized sludge on crops irrigation in farms, without any anaerobic conditions.
-The practice is to distribute the sludge over the field according the usual practice to improve the fertilization to the crop, as verified during the site visit at the Sitio São Benedito swine farm and based on DNV's experience with swine production in Brazil.
+This was verified through reviewing the, applicable environment legislation /21/ and the environment impact assessment /11/; - The annual lower average temperature of baseline site (Minas Gerais State) is 18 °C and hence higher than the methodology stipulated temperature of 5°C. This was verified through information available on INPE (National Institute of Especial Research) and Weather Channel web site /14/; - The retention time of waste in the anaerobic open lagoons has been demonstrated to be greater than 1 month, as verified through environmental impact assessment /11/.
+The depth of the open lagoons is greater than 1 meter, as verified through the pictures provided by the project participant for the sites /29/ and the site visit at the Sitio São Benedito swine farm, included into the PDD BRASCARBON Methane Recovery Project BCA-BRA-02, and Granja Mercio Thomazzoni of PDD BRASCARBON Methane Recovery Project BCA-BRA-01, which are part of the group of PDDs submitted by Brascarbo/Ecoprogresso; - No methane recovery and destruction by flaring, combustion or gainful use takes place in the baseline scenario as verified by pictures provided by the project participant for all farms /29/; - The project involves facilities to burn (flaring) all biogas generated by the digester; - The estimated emissions reductions of 43 535 tCO2e are lower than the limit 60 kt CO2 equivalent /3/;

+The project involves the use of treated effluent for irrigation in farms and application of stabilized sludge on crops irrigation in farms, without any anaerobic conditions.
+The practice is to distribute the sludge over the field according the usual practice to improve the fertilization to the crop, as verified during the site visit at the Sitio São Benedito swine farm and Granja Mercio Thomazzoni and based on DNV's experience with swine production in Brazil.
 This is the only possible application to the use of effluent and stabilized sludge for crops irrigation, since to drain the effluent into a river is not in compliance with environmental regulations and the effluent is a good fertilizer for crop.